Polarization and tranverse mode nonlinear dynamics in a multimode VCSEL

-Next, we modify the amplitude anisotropy $\gamma_{a}$ and map the dynamics by increasing the current and varying the birefringence splitting $f_{b,0}$.
-The results shown in Figs.~\ref{fig:map_dyna}(a)-(c) are for $\gamma_{a}$ = -1, 0, and 1~ns$^{-1}$ for the BA-VCSEL, and for the SM-VCSEL model with $\gamma_{a}$ = 1 ns$^{-1}$ in Fig.~\ref{fig:map_dyna}(d).
-When comparing the first three figures, one can clearly observe the impact of the amplitude anisotropy $\gamma_{a}$.
-In particular, decreasing the value of $\gamma_{a}$ leads to the appearance of a chaotic area for low currents and high birefringence splittings.
-On the contrary, when increasing $\gamma_{a}$, an area of stationary dynamics in between the chaotic zones (see discussion above) appears and increases in size.
-In general, it seems as if decreasing $\gamma_{a}$ will facilitate the generation of chaos in our system.
-Moreover, comparing Figs.~\ref{fig:map_dyna}(c) and (d) shows the differences between SM- and BA-VCSELs.
-As mentioned above, the two models produce similar results for low currents.
-We have plotted in Fig.~\ref{fig:map_dyna} the stability boundaries for the LP$_{01,x}$ and LP$_{01,y}$ modes of a SM-VCSEL, as approximated by the Hopf bifurcation conditions $\mu_{x,H} = 1 + \frac{\gamma_{s}}{\kappa\alpha-\gamma_{p}}\frac{\gamma_{p}}{\gamma_{e}}$ and $\mu_{y,H} = 1 + \frac{2(\gamma_{s}^2+4\gamma_{p}^2)}{\kappa(2\alpha\gamma_{p}-\gamma_{s})}\frac{\gamma_{a}}{\gamma_{e}}$ \cite{Panajotov2013a}.
-Interestingly, these stability boundaries still hold for the BA-VCSEL at low currents and allow to predict the VCSEL dynamics.
-However, once the LP$_{11}$ modes are lasing, the dynamics of SM- and BA-VCSELs becomes different.
-In particular, even if adding another transverse mode should make the multimode laser more complex than the single-mode laser, the dynamics may instead be more stable with the onset of periodic or even stationary dynamics.
-Indeed, the large area of stationary dynamics for the BA-VCSEL case cannot be observed in the standard model for SM-VCSELs.
-It is also worth noting that, while the dynamics for $f_{b,0} \lesssim 3.5 GHz$ is stationary for all pump currents in Fig.~\ref{fig:map_dyna}(c), it is possible to obtain a more complex dynamics by decreasing the value of the spin relaxation rate $\gamma_{s}$.
-By contrast, when the spin relaxation rate $\gamma_{s}$ is too high (for the considered model, $\gamma_{s,th} \approx$ 125 ns$^{-1}$), the system cannot become chaotic anymore for this current range.
-Increasing $\gamma_{s}$ means that the interactions between the two carrier reservoirs in the SFM are so fast that they are basically equal, removing the nonlinear spin-induced carrier coupling and preventing the onset of chaos in the framework of the spin-flip model.\\
+Next, we modify the amplitude anisotropy $\gamma_{a}$ and map the dynamics as function of current and birefringence splitting $f_{p,0}$.
+The results in Figs.~\ref{fig:map_dyna}(a)--(c) are for the MM-VCSEL with $\gamma_{a}$ = -1, 0, and 1~ns$^{-1}$, and for the SM-VCSEL model with $\gamma_{a}$ = 1 ns$^{-1}$ in Fig.~\ref{fig:map_dyna}(d).
+Comparing Figs.~\ref{fig:map_dyna}(a)--(c) shows the impact of the amplitude anisotropy.
+When decreasing $\gamma_{a}$, a chaotic area for low currents and high birefringence splittings appears.
+In contrast, when increasing $\gamma_{a}$, an area of stable dynamics between the chaotic zones appears and grows.
+In general, decreasing $\gamma_{a}$ seems to facilitate chaotic dynamics.
+Moreover, comparing Figs.~\ref{fig:map_dyna}(c) and (d) shows the differences between SM- and MM-VCSELs.
+As mentioned above, the two cases produce similar results for low currents.
+We plot in Fig.~\ref{fig:map_dyna} the stability boundaries for the LP$_{01,x}$ and LP$_{01,y}$ modes of a SM-VCSEL, as approximated by the Hopf bifurcation conditions $\mu_{x,H} = 1 + \frac{\gamma_{s}}{\kappa\alpha-\gamma_{p}}\frac{\gamma_{p}}{\gamma_{e}}$ and $\mu_{y,H} = 1 + \frac{2(\gamma_{s}^2+4\gamma_{p}^2)}{\kappa(2\alpha\gamma_{p}-\gamma_{s})}\frac{\gamma_{a}}{\gamma_{e}}$ \cite{Panajotov2013a}.
+Interestingly, these stability boundaries also predict the dynamics of a MM-VCSEL at low currents.
+However, once the LP$_{11}$ modes are lasing, the dynamics of SM- and MM-VCSELs differ.
+In particular, even if adding another TM should make the MM-VCSEL more complex than the SM-VCSEL, the dynamics may instead be more stable with the onset of periodic or even static dynamics after going through chaotic regimes, which is found for all three values of $\gamma_a$ in Fig.~\ref{fig:map_dyna}.
+Indeed, the large area of stable dynamics for the MM-VCSEL cannot be observed in the SFM for SM-VCSELs.
+It is also worth noting that, while the dynamics for $f_{p,0} \lesssim 3.5$~GHz is stable for all pump currents in Fig.~\ref{fig:map_dyna}(c), it is possible to obtain a more complex dynamics by decreasing the value of the spin relaxation rate $\gamma_{s}$.
+In contrast, when the spin relaxation rate $\gamma_{s}$ is above $\gamma_{s,th} \approx$ 125 ns$^{-1}$, the system no longer becomes chaotic for this current range.
+When $\gamma_{s}$ increases, the interactions between the two carrier reservoirs are so fast that they become basically equal, removing the nonlinear spin-induced carrier coupling and preventing the onset of chaos in the framework of the SFM.